R-Hendry/datasciencecoursera/Tips.md

 ###do the following:

-"git push -f" or try "git pull origin master"
+"git push -f" or try "git pull origin master".
 Ref: R Hendry

 ###when faced with this error: